Svenska | English

 The Ursa Office

 The Ursa office in Helsinki is located at Helsinki Observatory, 2nd floor.
-The office is open Monday through Friday (except holidays) from 9 AM to 4 PM (9 AM to 3 PM in July).
-Visitors are encouraged to drop by and meet the staff.
-Books and other items published by Ursa are available for purchase.
-The staff can also be reached by telephone (int. +358 9 684 0400, dom.
+Books and published by Ursa and a selection of high quality binoculars and telescopes are available for purchase.
+The staff can be reached by telephone (int. +358 9 684 0400, dom.
 (09) 684 0400), e-mail ursa(a)ursa.fi, or regular mail (Ursa Astronomical Association, Kopernikuksentie 1, FIN-00130 Helsinki, Finland).
-Large numbers of books and magazines are mailed annually.
+A large number of books and magazines are mailed annually.

 History and Services of the Ursa Library